 Willis North America Inc. is not currently under examination by the U.S. Internal Revenue Service ('IRS').
-Although tax years 2008 through 2012 are closed, the IRS could make adjustments (but not assess additional tax) up to the amount of net operating losses carried forward from those years and utilized in open years.
-Towers Watson & Co. is currently being audited by the IRS under the Compliance Assurance Process ('CAP') for the short tax period July 1, 2015 to January 4, 2016.
-Under CAP, the IRS works with large business taxpayers to identify and resolve issues prior to the filing of a tax return.
-This is Towers Watson & Co.'s last year in the CAP program.
-As of December 31, 2016, the Company has not been advised of any significant adjustments.
-We also have ongoing state income tax examinations in certain states for tax years ranging from fiscal year ended June 30, 2012 through fiscal year ended June 30, 2014.
-The statute of limitations in certain states extends back to 2002 as a result of changes to taxable income resulting from prior year federal tax examinations.
+We have ongoing state income tax examinations in certain states for tax years ranging from fiscal year ended June 30, 2012 through calendar year ended December 31, 2015.
+The statute of limitations in certain states extends back to the fiscal year ended June 30, 2012 as a result of changes to taxable income resulting from prior year federal tax examinations.